 In addition, surgeons used to perform the resection through the abdomen (called abdomino-perineal resection or APR).
 Today, the TME is most often performed with a low anterior resection (LAR), which typically allows the rectal sphincter to remain intact.

-In some cases, even though the surgeon is able to remove all of the visible tumor, a person may also be recommended chemotherapy and/or radiation therapy to prevent the cancer from coming back (also called recurrence).
+In some cases, even though the surgeon is able to remove all of the visible tumor, a person may also be recommended chemotherapy and/or radiation therapy to prevent the cancer from coming back (called recurrence).
 These recommendations are based on what the pathologist finds when examining the tumor under a microscope, including if the margins of the specimen are free of tumor, the tumor size, and if any blood vessels or lymph nodes are involved.

 The normal rectum acts as a holding area for stool.
 When an ultra low rectal resection and anastomosis are needed, the holding area is lost, leading to more frequent bowel movements and/or incontinence.
 To alleviate this problem, the colonic J-pouch was developed.
 This procedure uses the remaining bowel to create a J-shaped pouch, which then acts as a new holding area for the stool.
 It is usually about 5-6 cm in length and significantly reduces the number of bowel movements and incontinence.

 Patients with stage 0 and I disease are typically treated with surgery only.
 Patients with stage II and III disease are at a high risk of recurrence and should be treated with chemotherapy and radiation either pre-operatively (called neoadjuvant therapy) alone or in conjunction with post-operative therapy (called adjuvant therapy).